 - Author – If you know the author of the honors thesis, select “Author” on the first box and enter surname followed by first name of author, and click go.
-His or her honors thesis will show up.

 The honors thesis can be checked out at the circulation desk for a period of three weeks.